joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Finally, the P&L statement takes into account non-operating items such as interest income, interest expense, gains or losses from the sale of assets, and income taxes.
 This results in the net profit or loss, which is the operating profit or loss plus or minus any non-operating items.

 The P&L statement is an important tool for business owners, investors, and lenders, as it provides a snapshot of a company's financial health and performance over a specific period of time.
-By reviewing the P&L statement, stakeholders can evaluate a company's revenue growth, cost structure, and profitability, and make informed decisions about investing or lending to the business.
+By reviewing the P&L statement, stakeholders can evaluate a company's revenue growth, cost structure, and profitability.

 It is important to note that the P&L statement does not provide a complete picture of a company's financial health, as it does not take into account factors such as cash flow, assets, and liabilities.
 It is therefore important to use the P&L statement in conjunction with other financial statements and metrics when evaluating a business's financial performance.